 What or who made you choose a career in implant dentistry?

-MW: My career choice of dentistry came from my godfather, Dr Martin Aliker (who I was named after) a very successful dentist in East Africa.
+MW: My career choice of dentistry came from my godfather, Dr. Martin Aliker (whom I was named after), a very successful dentist in East Africa.
 He was a natural communicator and genuinely inspired me to do more and be better.
 I suspect I would have been drawn towards whatever profession he was in.
-Luckily, he was a dentist and he gave me focus and a deep understanding of and fascination with all things dental.
-He also taught me the importance of sharing knowledge which has become one of my key values.
-When I began working in dentistry, I had some great mentors that helped my progress.
-During my VT year, I worked in a very high needs area.
-In the days of prior approval, and also with the support of a highly skilled MGDS trained VT trainer, Dr Tahir Ali, I was able to carry out some fairly complex cases during my VT.
+Luckily, he was a dentist, and he gave me focus and a deep understanding of and fascination with all things dental.
+He also taught me the importance of sharing knowledge, which has become one of my key values.
+When I began working in dentistry, I had some great mentors who helped me progress.
+During my VT year, I worked in a very high-needs area.
+In the days of prior approval, and also with the support of a highly skilled MGDS-trained VT trainer, Dr. Tahir Ali, I was able to carry out some fairly complex cases during my VT.
 This gave me the platform from which I was able to take on more interesting and rewarding cases.
-I reached a peak where I realised I needed to learn more and after Paul Tipton’s year long restorative course I was able to build on that knowledge and tackle more complex cases with confidence.
+I reached a peak where I realised I needed to learn more, and after Paul Tipton’s year-long restorative course, I was able to build on that knowledge and tackle more complex cases with confidence.
 At the time, I was interested in implants.
-Implant training was becoming more accessible and so I began by restoring implants, and then after a few years of restoring, moved on to placing implants.
-I found I really enjoyed the combination of restorative and surgical (and sometimes mental and financial) challenges that are unique to each patient.
-Everyday is different.
+Implant training was becoming more accessible, so I began by restoring implants and then, after a few years of restoring, moved on to placing implants.
+I found I enjoyed the combination of restorative and surgical (and sometimes mental and financial) challenges that are unique to each patient.
+Every day is different.
 Every patient is different.
-What I particularly enjoy, and I think is a privilege, is being able to make such a difference to people’s lives with some of the procedures we carry out at the practice.
+What I particularly enjoy, and I think is a privilege, is being able to make such a difference in people’s lives with some of the procedures we carry out at the practice.

 Tell us more about Ten Dental.

-MW: Ten Dental was always different we started it as a squat practice in 2004 when that was unusual, and back then there weren’t many private career paths on offer outside the West End.
+MW: Ten Dental was always different.
+We started it as a squat practice in 2004 when that was unusual, and back then, there weren’t many private career paths on offer outside the West End.
 That was our vision: to create something special that would make us jump out of bed every day.
-When Nik Sisoda and I launched Ten Dental we had both been looking for the dream job for a while, having met at university and then working at the same corporate.
-The business has really let us live that dream.
+When Nik Sisoda and I launched Ten Dental, we had both been looking for the dream job for a while, having met at university and then worked at the same corporation.
+The business has let us live that dream.

 You won a few awards at the Private Dentistry Awards, including Practice of the Year 2017.
-Can you tell us more and how did you feel winning the award?
+Can you tell us more about how you feel about winning the award?

 MW: I was in shock for a while after it was announced.
-We won Practice of the Year 2017, Best Referral Practice and London Practice of the year.
-It was incredibly gratifying to know that all those years of hard work from our brilliant team had been noticed – one award would have been fabulous and maybe a bit lucky, but three, especially the Practice of the Year, was special.
-There were some fantastic practices up for the same award and I would have been happy to lose to any one of them.
-Winning the Best Referral Practice UK was a moment for us to savour for us as a team, as it has been an ongoing journey to build the current interdisciplinary referral team that we have; finding colleagues who share the same philosophy of patient care, have the clinical skills and also strive to deliver the best possible outcomes is always a challenge, but we have done it and are all constantly learning from each other and motivate each other to strive for better.
-A part of being the best referral practice is having colleagues who trust us with their patients and treat us like an extension of their own practices.
+We won Practice of the Year 2017, Best Referral Practice, and London Practice of the Year.
+It was incredibly gratifying to know that all those years of hard work from our brilliant team had been noticed—one award would have been fabulous and maybe a bit lucky, but three, especially the Practice of the Year, was special.
+There were some fantastic practices up for the same award, and I would have been happy to lose to any one of them.
+Winning the Best Referral Practice UK was a moment for us to savour as a team, as it has been an ongoing journey to build the current interdisciplinary referral team that we have; finding colleagues who share the same philosophy of patient care, have the clinical skills, and also strive to deliver the best possible outcomes is always a challenge, but we have done it and are all constantly learning from each other and motivating each other to strive for better.
+A part of being the best referral practice is having colleagues who trust us with their patients and treat us like an extension of their practices.
 Knowing that we are providing them with a referral service that has been recognised in this way on a national level is very important to us.
-It felt amazing winning the award with our team.
+It felt amazing to win the award with our team.
 It was a fantastic reward for many years of hard work and support from both the team and my family.

 How is the practice structured?

-MW: We have practices in Clapham, Balham and Wandsworth.
-Clapham offers a full range of specialist services with implantologists, periodontists, orthodontists an endodontist, oral surgeons, a clinical dental technician and a children’s dentist alongside some general dental activity.
-These specialists allow us to take on a lot of both normal as well as more complex, specialist referral work.
-Balham is a general practice with some specialist activity and Wandsworth is a general practice.
+MW: Dentists in Clapham offer a full range of specialist services, including implantologists, periodontists, orthodontists, endodontists, oral surgeons, a clinical dental technician, and a children’s dentist, alongside general dental care.
+These specialists enable us to handle a wide variety of both routine and complex referral cases.
+Dentists in Balham provide high-quality general dentistry with some specialist services available, while our Wandsworth location focuses on general dental care.

 What do you think makes a successful team?

-MW: I think that having people who are very good at their own role, but understand and appreciate the importance of roles that others play in the team really helps.
-No one person can do what they do well without the support of the others.
-This includes all members of the team, nurses, receptionists, treatment coordinators, patient care managers, cleaners, laboratory technicians, the office support team, and lastly the dentists.
+MW: I think that having people who are very good at their roles but understand and appreciate the importance of roles that others play in the team helps.
+No one person can do what they do well without the support of others.
+This includes all members of the team: nurses, receptionists, treatment coordinators, patient care managers, cleaners, laboratory technicians, the office support team, and lastly, the dentists.
 It can be very easy to assume that everything revolves around the people in one particular role in the team, but we all know this is not the case.

-What lessons have you learned since you started working in the practice?
+What lessons have you learnt since you started working in the practice?

-MW: I have learnt that there are some great times (of which winning the awards was one) as well as some hard times where nothing seems to be going right despite your best efforts.
-I always try to remember the saying ‘this too will pass’.
-It’s important to maintain a sense of perspective during the highs and the lows, and also to try to keep your sense of humour wherever you are in the cycle.
+MW: I have learnt that there are some great times (of which winning the awards was one) as well as some hard times when nothing seems to be going right despite your best efforts.
+I always try to remember the saying, ‘This too will pass.’
+It’s important to maintain a sense of perspective during the highs and the lows and also to try to keep your sense of humour wherever you are in the cycle.

 What marketing tools do you use and find most effective?

 MW: I find that word of mouth and personal recommendation are still by far the most important.
-You sometimes have to remind your patients that you do want recommendations as many assume that you don’t!
-A team that believes in what you do is also essential; patients can tell how your team feel about the work you do.
+You sometimes have to remind your patients that you do want recommendations, as many assume that you don’t!
+A team that believes in what you do is also essential; patients can tell how your team feels about the work you do.

 Are there any products that you find invaluable in your practice?

-MW: Camera- Canon D80 and all the kit that goes with it to take good photographs, good quality surgical instruments (Hu-Friedy, Stoma, Ustomed to name a few), loupes and light and an intraoral scanner.
-A good implant cement- retrieve from Prestige.
-Lastly, PFTE tape – a small but essential item in an implantologist’s armory.
+MW: Camera: Canon D80 and all the kit that goes with it to take good photographs, good quality surgical instruments (Hu-Friedy, Stoma, Ustomed, to name a few), loupes and light, and an intraoral scanner.
+A good implant cement is retrieved from Prestige.
+Lastly, PTFE tape—a small but essential item in an implantologist’s armamentarium.

 How important is patient communication to you?

 MW: Patient communication is vital in the work we do in the practice.
-The most important and often overlooked part of this is the listening, acknowledging and understanding.
-Once you understand what a patient need and wants, it’s easier to communicate to them what is possible.
+The most important and often overlooked part of this is listening, acknowledging, and understanding.
+Once you understand what a patient needs and wants, it’s easier to communicate to them what is possible.

 How do you stay abreast of modern techniques?